Marisa Ramirez: Career

 Shortly after, she moved to Colombia to film the Fox summer series Mental, opposite Chris Vance and Annabella Sciorra.

 Personal life

+In interviews given soon after she joined General Hospital, she said her parents divorced when she was four and remarried when she was 19, soon after which her younger brother was born.

 Ramirez married Nathan Lavezoli on September 22, 2002, and divorced him in 2011.
 On January 22, 2016, Ramirez announced she was expecting a baby due in May.
-In May 2016, she gave birth to a daughter.
+In May 2016, she gave birth to a daughter, whose father is a former crew member of Blue Bloods.

+She told a Mexican news outlet that she wished she knew more about her Mexican-American heritage, and that on her father's side she also had Native-American ancestry and ties to Arizona.